 The Doctor of Philosophy program in oral science requires a minimum of 72 s.h. of graduate credit, including advanced course work and original research that culminates in the successful defense of a dissertation.
 Students must pass a comprehensive examination, prepare and gain approval of a research project, and complete and successfully defend a dissertation that describes the results of their research.
 Completion of the program usually requires at least four years of full-time study.
 Students must maintain a cumulative g.p.a. of at least 3.00 to earn the degree.

 Applicants to the Ph.D. program must meet the admission requirements of the Graduate College and those specified by the program.
 Applicants whose first language is not English must score at least 81 (internet-based) on the Test of English as a Foreign Language (TOEFL); they also may be asked to take the Test of Spoken English.

-Applicants to the Ph.D. program are asked to submit a statement describing past research experience and current research interests, and stating how completion of the Ph.D. program fits their career goals.
+Applicants to the Ph.D. program are asked to submit a statement describing past research experience and current research interests, and state how completion of the Ph.D. program fits their career goals.

 Applications and transcripts are reviewed and accepted on a continuing basis.
 A personal interview may be requested.